wasi-master/helicopter-helicopter/README.md

 > On TikTok, the sound is famous as Helikopter by Fezlija.

 ### The creator
 > The singer behind the Helikoppter helipkopter meme is none other then Fazlija.
-He is a 49 year old mucison fomr Bosnia and herzegovinea.
+He is a 49 year old musician from Bosnia and herzegovinea.
 > The singer released the song back in 2015.
 After a few creators used the tune for their background music, the sound started getting the recognition it deserves.
 > It seems that the song has yet to have an English translation.
 According to Know your meme, the sone is about money and helicopter.
 > The youtube videos have about 2 million views.